a2stuff/a2d/res/notes/testplan.md

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. `/HD` but that shows as "Hd".
 Launch DeskTop.
 Open the startup volume.
 Apple Menu > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.

-* Launch DeskTop.
-Drag a file to a same-volume window so it is moved, not copied.
+* Launch DeskTop. drag a file icon to a same-volume window so it is moved, not copied.
 Use File > Copy To... to copy a file.
 Verify that the file is indeed copied, not moved.

 # TODO: Rewrite this A -> Vol's icon, B -> Vol's window, C -> Folder's icon, D -> Folder's window

 * Repeat the following, with a volume icon (A), an open volume window (B) with a folder icon (C), and a window for that folder (D).
-  * Drag a file from another volume onto A. Verify that B activates and refreshes, and that B's used/free numbers update.
+  * drag a file icon from another volume onto A. Verify that B activates and refreshes, and that B's used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
-  * Drag a file from another volume onto B. Verify that B activates and refreshes, and that B's item count/used/free numbers update.
+  * drag a file icon from another volume onto B. Verify that B activates and refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Copy a file from another volume to A using File > Copy To....
 Verify that B activates and refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
-  * Drag a file from another volume onto D. Verify that D activates and refreshes, and that D's item count/used/free numbers update.
+  * drag a file icon from another volume onto D. Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Copy file from another volume to C using File > Copy File....
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
-  * Drag a file from B to the trash.
+  * drag a file icon from B to the trash.
 Verify that B refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
   * Delete a file from B using File > Delete.
 Verify that B refreshes, and that B's item count/used/free numbers update.
 Click on D. Verify that D's used/free numbers update.
-  * Drag a file from D to the trash.
+  * drag a file icon from D to the trash.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Delete a file from D using File > Delete.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Duplicate a file in D using File > Duplicate.
 Verify that D refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
-  * Drag a file in B onto C while holding Apple to copy it.
+  * drag a file icon in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
-  * Drag a file in B onto D while holding Apple to copy it.
+  * drag a file icon in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.